Ch3ri0ur/PirateDoc/docs/Pirate-Chart/00-chart.md

 * A reverse proxy to unify the endpoints of the pirate module.
     * ensuring secure connection via HTTPS
-        * This necessitates a domain and certificate.
+        * This necessitates a domain, DNS and certificate.
-        * The domain needs to be registered via DNS.
 * A method to point users to the possible projects and route the queries above the reverse proxies of the individual moduls.

 [Requirements](20-chart-requirements.md){: .md-button  }